 Buses provide an important means of convenient, affordable transportation.
 However, they are difficult to maneuver, given their size, shape, and weight.
 This means bus operators must be properly trained and attentive at every moment.

 A reckless, tired, or inexperienced driver is a danger to everyone on and around their bus and can cause a severe bus accident.
 Even at low speeds, a collision involving a bus can result in catastrophic injuries and property damage.
 If you were injured in an incident involving a bus, you should talk to a seasoned personal injury lawyer about filing a legal claim.

-Ostroff Injury Law won a landmark case against Greyhound Bus Company in 2013 after a bus operator fell asleep behind the wheel with a vehicle full of passengers.
+Ostroff Godshall Injury and Accident Lawyers won a landmark case against Greyhound Bus Company in 2013 after a bus operator fell asleep behind the wheel with a vehicle full of passengers.
 The bus driver crashed on Interstate 80, causing many passengers to suffer injuries ranging from minor to fatal.
 This severe collision and the subsequent trial were featured on CNN.
 Founding Attorney Jon Ostroff was interviewed in this news story, which focused on Greyhound Bus Company’s failure to monitor fatigue among its drivers.

 Taking Action After a Government-Owned Bus Crash in Lewisburg

 Many buses are either owned by or contracted to local governments.
 If you suffered injuries in an accident with a bus owned by or contracted to a government agency, you can sue that organization for damages.

 However, the legal process is more complicated if one of the at-fault parties is a government agency.
 An experienced injury lawyer will follow all proper procedures to preserve your right to file a bus accident claim.